 Regardless, that was an error not only on Heimler’s part but also on his own.
-Heimler had shown himself several times to be unprepared for combat before that, and yet Werner had decided to be lenient with him.
+Heimler had shown himself several times to be unprepared for combat prior to that, and yet Werner had decided to be lenient with him.
 Perhaps, he’d based the decision for leniency on how effective his leniency had been with Otto Vogt—who was now deceased.

 Otto had shown great promise after improving following the events at the Aquarian-Capricornian border.
 It was… a shame—more than a shame—to lose someone capable of so much improvement.
 Werner hoped the case was not the same for Bergmann, who was reported to have been injured by an Augen attack on a homebound train.

 Sentiment, Werner realized.
 But death and injury were to be expected on the field.
 So, he brushed the thought aside.

 Aside from Otto and Bergmann who were no longer with him, according to the briefing, his other subordinates and his hauptmann were being detained and questioned for their personal involvement with the Augen and his state of manipulation.
 The entire incident had been reported by Generalmajor Martin Von Spiel who had been covertly spying on the operation.